qfpl/hs-hoist-error/README.md

   | WrapLibError LibError
 ```

-There is a combinator for straightforward translation of a general error case,
+There is a combinator for straight forward translation of a general error case,
-into one of your specific errors:
+into a more specific type:
 ```haskell
 -- Given a function:
 fn :: MonadIO m => Int -> m (Maybe b)